puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/variables_and_templates.md

 The bars (`|`) surrounding the list of parameters are a special syntax that define the parameters tag.
 The `<%` and `%>` are the opening and closing tag delimiters that distinguish EPP tags from the body of the file.
-Those hyphens (`-`) next to the tag delimiters will remove indendentation and whitespace before and after the tag.
+Those hyphens (`-`) next to the tag delimiters will remove indentation and whitespace before and after the tag.
 This allows you to put this parameter tag at the beginning of the file, for example, without the newline character after the tag creating an empty line at the beginning of the output file.